 - Employees with high-stress cost employers almost 50% more in health expenditures

-So, if stress is the lynchpin for so many mental health issues, what’s the solution?
+So, if stress is the cause for so many mental health issues, what’s the solution?

 The Wellness Council of America notes that reducing workplace stress promotes a strong company culture, reduces sick days, and boosts talent acquisition and retention.
 Indeed, by supporting employees’ mental wellbeing through workplace wellness programs, benefits are felt across the organization: